kuzudb/kuzu-docs/docs/cypher/data-types/variant.md

 - 10000 is an INT64 (automatically inferred)
 - 329.000000 (for altitude1 and altitude2) are DOUBLE.
 Note that altitude1 is automatically inferred, while altitude2 is explicitly typed with an xsd tag.
 - 329.0 (for altitude3) is a STRING (automatically inferred)

+## Exporting Variant Values (e.g., Tables with Variant Columns)
+Kùzu supports exporting Variant data to some files.
+For example, you can export a table with a Variant column to a CSV file and each value will be converted to a string (as every value in CSV files are strings).
+However, we do not support exporting Variant data to Parquet.
+If you want to export a variant data type to Parquet, you need to explicitly cast Variant data type to another data type that can be exported to Parquet, such a strings.
+Check the documentation on [data exporting](../../data-export) for upto date information on this.